islamicity24/AmazonCity/Mod 5 CLab Migrating a Database to RDS Lab.md

 11. From the panel on the left, under Application Management, choose Parameter Store.
 Notice that seven parameters are stored here.
 The café application PHP code references these values—for example, to retrieve the connection information for the database.

  - Choose the /cafe/dbPassword parameter, and copy the *Value* to your clipboard.
-You will use this value in a moment.
+You will use this value in a moment to fill password from mysql -u root -p.

 12. Connect to the database that is running on the EC2 instance.